 Non-destructive testing (NDT) is often used to identify cracks and corrosion in propeller blades and hubs.
 There are several different NDT techniques, including magnetic particle, eddy current, and liquid dye penetrant inspections.
 For composite blades, ultrasound or radiography inspections are commonly used.
 These special testing techniques should be only performed by certified Level II inspectors.

 On aluminum blades, shot-peening is performed to improve part fatigue resistance.
 Aluminum blades are either alodined or anodized for added corrosion protection before a fresh coat of paint is applied.
 After the inspection and refurbishing process, the propeller is then reassembled, with any necessary parts replaced.

-Finally, the propeller needs to be balanced after an overhaul.
-A static balance is routinely performed during overhaul services to ensure that one blade doesn’t weigh more than another.
+Finally, the aircraft propeller needs to be balanced after an overhaul.
+A static balance is routinely performed during propeller overhaul services to ensure that one blade doesn’t weigh more than another.
 Another recommended service is dynamic balancing, which is performed once the propeller is mounted and re-installed on the aircraft.
 Dynamic balancing involves measuring the vibration of the entire propeller and engine assembly while it is in operation.
 Having your prop dynamically balanced helps to reduce cabin vibration and noise in flight, making for a smoother, more comfortable flying experience for you and your passengers.
 Because dynamic balancing requires specialized equipment, tools, and training, not all prop shops offer this service.

 To overhaul or upgrade?